dm-uporov/ComposeSelectableChart/README.md

-# ComposeSelectableChart — a pie chart with posibility to select one specific segment.
+# ComposeSelectableChart — a pie chart with possibility to select one specific segment.

 This repository is just a showcase of using custom layouts and animations of Jetpack Compose.